suchandanreddy/sdwan-apis/SD-WAN-Programmability-lab-dcloud-June-2020.md

 **Step-4:**

 <pre>
-On windows command prompt, run command <b>py -3.7 vmanage_apis.py interface-status --system_ip 10.1.0.1</b><br>to get the interfaces status for WAN edge router with system ip address 10.1.0.1
+On windows command prompt, run command <b>py -3.7 vmanage_apis.py interface-status --system_ip 10.1.0.1</b> to get<br>the interfaces status for WAN edge router with system ip address 10.1.0.1
 </pre>

 In `interface-status` option, we use resource URI `device/interface/synced?deviceId=<system-ip>` to fetch the interface status of one such network device in fabric.